| |

 Apr.
 1995 Yankelovich/CNN/Time 14% 66%

- Do you think federal law enforcement officials are covering up anything about the role of
+Do you think federal law enforcement officials are covering up anything about

 government officials at Waco, or don’t you think so?